Srimal-Ranga-Bandara/Turtle_Race_Game/README.md

-# Turtle_Race_Game
-This Python program creates a turtle race game using the turtle graphics module.
-The screen is set to 800×600 pixels, and the user is asked to bet on a turtle’s color.
-Six turtles (red, blue, green, yellow, purple, pink) are created and lined up at the left side of the screen.
-Once the race starts, each turtle moves forward by a random distance between 1 and 6 steps in every loop.
-The race continues until one turtle crosses the finish line (x > 375).
-The program then checks if the user’s bet matches the winning turtle’s color and prints “You Win!” or “You Lose!” in the console.
-Finally, the program waits for a mouse click to close the window.
+🐢 Turtle Race Game

+Get ready for some fun with this colorful Turtle Race Game built using Python’s turtle graphics! 🎉

+In this game:

+Six turtles (red, blue, green, yellow, purple, pink) line up at the starting line.

+You place your bet on which turtle you think will win.

+The race begins, and each turtle moves forward at random speeds.

+The first turtle to cross the finish line is declared the winner! 🏆

+You’ll find out if your guess was correct or not.

+This project is a beginner-friendly way to explore:
+✅ Python’s turtle module for graphics
+✅ Random number generation for unpredictability
+✅ Loops and conditions for game logic

+Perfect for learning Python basics while having fun watching turtles dash across the screen!